Power graphs of Moufang loops: Moufang -loops with a unique subloop of order

 \section{Moufang $p$-loops with a unique subloop of order $p$}

 We will begin by classifying Moufang $p$-loops $M$ with a unique subloop of order $p$.
 In the proof of Theorem \ref{mainThm}, we will handle such loops separately.
-Note that every nontrivial subloop of a Moufang loop of order $p^n$ with a unique subloop of order $p$ also has a unique subloop of order $p$.
+Note that every nontrivial subloop of a Moufang loop of order $p^n$ with a unique subloop of order $p$ also has a unique subloop of order $p$ by the last point of Proposition \ref{gen-facts}.

-\begin{thm} A Moufang $p$-loop $M$ with a unique subloop of order $p$ is either a cyclic group, a generalized quaternion group, or $M(Q_{4n}, 2)$.
+\begin{thm} A Moufang $p$-loop $M$ with a unique subloop of order $p$ is either a cyclic group, a generalized quaternion group, or a generalized octonion loop.
 These last two only occur when $p = 2$. \end{thm}

 We will first handle the simpler case that $p$ is an odd prime.